 Individuals selected are inducted into the Sports Hall of Fame during the fall of each year.
 Each is presented with a Hall of Fame trophy and their name is inscribed on a plaque in the first-floor gallery at the Westchester County Center in White Plains.

 A wealth of outstanding people in Westchester are eligible for the Sports Hall of Fame.
-If you know someone you feel is qualified, please complete the on-line application now.
+If you know someone you feel is qualified, please use the nomination form on the reverse side.

 Nominations for the Hall of Fame committee are solicited from the public.
 The nominees are reviewed, and the committee selects those who best meet or exceed the Hall of Fame’s criteria.

 The Sports Hall of Fame is sponsored by Westchester County Parks.
 For tickets to the awards dinner and more information about the Westchester County Sports Hall of Fame, please contact Kevin Cook at 914-231-4564 or firstname.lastname@example.org.

 Bob spent more than 28 years as the head coach of Mount Vernon High School’s (MVHS) varsity boys’ basketball team.
 His career record was 594 wins and 117 losses, with 594 wins the most in Section One history.
 His teams won 19 Section One championships, eight NYS basketball championships and four Federation Championships.
 He was named NYS Coach of the Year seven times and the Daily News/MSG Coach of the Year in 2000.
 His international experience includes coaching American teams in tournaments in Canada, Germany, France, China, the Czech Republic, Slovakia, Austria, Denmark and Sweden.
 Bob was inducted into the NYS Basketball Hall of Fame in 2012.